There's no easing into the football season under Jerry Kill.

 Three starters return on the defensive line, including Anthony Jacobs, whose two sacks in 2010 are the most on the roster.
 But the linebacking corps, with six players who have received extensive playing time, should be the strength of the defense.
 Rallis expects the pass rush to reflect that.

 "It's going to be an exciting defense to play, and exciting to watch," he said.
-"I think we'll bring a lot more penetration, and get upfield to disrupt thing as opposed to just trying to control our gaps."
+"I think we'll bring a lot more penetration, and get upfield to disrupt thing as opposed to just trying to control our gaps."4 Catching up

 The Gophers have three pass-catchers who averaged more than 40 receiving yards last season.
 Trouble is, one is a tight end (Eric Lair), one is now the quarterback (Gray) and one is coming off a knee injury, albeit minor, in the spring (Da'Jon McKnight).
 So wide receiver is understandably one of the Gophers' biggest concerns of fall workouts.